Owain Foel: Death and Cumbrian contraction

 Another aspect of the uncertainty surrounding the kingdom is the obituary of Suibne mac Cináeda, a man styled King of the Gall Gaidheil.
 The Gaelic term Gall Gaidheil appears to have been applied to a population of mixed Scandinavian and Gaelic ethnicity, first recorded in the ninth century.
 Some of the earliest evidence of the Gall Gaidheil seems to indicate that the original territory of this population group was located in the Firth of Clyde region and nearby Cowal.
-By the twelfth century, the Gall Gaidheil terminology appears to have encompassed the region south and west of Clydesdale and Teviotdale—specifically Ayrshire, Dumfrieshire, Wigtownshire, and Kirkcudbrightshire—and afterwards came to be territorially confined within the boundaries of Galloway.
+By the twelfth century, the Gall Gaidheil terminology appears to have encompassed the region south and west of Clydesdale and Teviotdale—specifically Ayrshire, Dumfriesshire, Wigtownshire, and Kirkcudbrightshire—and afterwards came to be territorially confined within the boundaries of Galloway.
 As such, the Gall Gaidheil appear to have expanded deep into what had formerly been Cumbrian-controlled territories.
 There is reason to suspect that this encroachment was connected to the eleventh-century decline and demise of the Kingdom of Strathclyde.
 Such an expansion could have taken place with the demise of Owain Foel himself.
 In fact, Suibne could have been the leader of the Gall Gaidheil who expedited the undoing of the Cumbrian regime, and oversaw the acquisition of much of the kingdom's western territories.

 Suibne's name as it appears on folio 16v of Oxford Bodleian Library Rawlinson B 488: "Suibne mac Cinaetha".

 The patronym borne by Suibne is the same as that of the reigning Máel Coluim mac Cináeda.
 This patronym could be evidence that the two were brothers, and that Suibne had instead been placed upon the throne in a region occupied by the Gall Gaidheil.
 If Suibne and Máel Coluim mac Cináeda were indeed brothers, another possibility is that Suibne's title is evidence that Máel Coluim mac Cináeda seized the vacated Cumbrian kingship and installed Suibne as king over the Cumbrians.
 Such a move may explain the Scots' failure to immediately exploit their victory over the English in 1018, and could indicate that the Scottish king's resources were instead projected against the vulnerable Cumbrian realm.

 The name and title of Eadwulf (not to be confused with Eadwulf Cudel (Eadwulf III)) as it appears on folio 157r of British Library Cotton Tiberius B I: "Eadulf eorl".